-The presence of multiple I/A proteins was detected in post-mortem brain samples from suicide victims, patients with diagnosed SZ, MDD, and AD, as well as in control samples.
+The presence of multiple I/A proteins was detected in postmortem brain samples from suicide victims, patients with diagnosed SZ, MDD, and AD, as well as in control samples.
 The hypothesis is that these proteins either aggregate independently, without any physical connection between their aggregates (here referred to as "parallel aggregation"), or they are aggregating together, creating bigger aggregates (here referred to as "co-aggregation").

-4.2.4.1 Validation of tagged-plasmids
+4.2.4.1 Validation of eGFP tagged-plasmids

 To test the co-aggregation tendencies of proteins, they were expressed by themselves with different tags in HEK293 cells and investigated with Western blot in cell lysates.
-Special thanks go to all the Master's and Bachelor's students who dedicated their theses to extensively test Flag-tagged proteins in our lab.
-Their hard work and commitment have laid a strong foundation for my ongoing research.
-The tested vectors were also published 493, and the plasmids in eGFP plasmid were checked for this thesis.
+The tested vectors were also published 501, and the plasmids in eGFP plasmid were checked for this thesis.

-Figure 53: DISC1, NPAS3, and CRMP1 Sv can be over-expressed in cells with an eGFP tag.
+Figure 51: DISC1, NPAS3, and CRMP1 Sv can be over-expressed in cells with an eGFP tag.
 HEK293 cells were transfected with eGFP plasmids and analyzed with anti-eGFP antibody and appropriate secondary antibody in Western blot after cell lysis.
 A mock transfection with no plasmid is used as a negative control, while the loading control is β -actin.

 The bands for each interest protein were detected and matched the expected protein size.
-Notably, NPAS3 showed lower expression when tagged with eGFP, compared to what was observed in previous experiments (Chapter 4.2.1 Figure 44 C).
+Notably, NPAS3 showed low expression when tagged with eGFP.